 |10 shutter flaps per second||10 shutter flaps per second|

 |220 shots per battery charge||260 shots per battery charge|

 |131 x 78 x 45 mm, 403 g||106 x 60 x 42 mm, 310 g|

 Body comparison: Leica CL vs Panasonic LX15

 An illustration of the physical size and weight of the Leica CL and the Panasonic LX15 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the CL – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (38 percent) than the Leica CL.
 In this context, it is worth noting that neither the CL nor the LX15 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the CL is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.